Tuesday 4 October 2016

 Next time you’re in a Chinese restaurant and find a statue or an illustration of The Laughing Buddha, remember that he’s not The Buddha, the founder of the Buddhist philosophy.
 Don’t forget to touch his earlobes for good luck, though.
 Or I can let you touch mine if you can show you have good intentions.

-Before you leave, here is a collage made up of four different sculptures I came across
+Lastly, here is a collage made up of four different sculptures I came across and shot

 — originally made for a post titled Desiring Not To Desire Is Still Desire.

-While the top left was captured at Art Institute of Chicago, the other three bronze ones at Denver Art Museum.
+While the top left was captured at the Art Institute of Chicago, the other three bronze ones at the Denver Art Museum.

 Dreaming That The Buddha Was Not Fat by Omar Cherif, One Lucky Soul